24 October 2025

 SaaS M&A Collapse, AI M&A Explosion

 Meanwhile, the AI industry is flooded with investment and deal activity.
 AI M&A broke records in 2024, over $200 billion in deals globally, up 20% year-on-year and 2025’s numbers so far show another 21% rise in deal volume in Q1 alone.
-It’s not just about volume.
-Average deal size in AI has doubled year-on-year, and megadeals (over $1B) are now the norm.
-In the first half of 2025, AI accounted for over 50% of global venture capital spend, dwarfing SaaS.

 If SaaS was king, AI has stolen the crown and melted it down for parts.